Categories

 By “much better,” I’m referring to the ability to read and see distance both without requiring a pair of glasses.
 A multifocal lens has rings of near and distance-focused power like an archery target.
 That way, you’ve got focused light if you’re reading a book, and if you look up across the room, you’ve still got focused light.

-Is this lens focused for distance or near?
+Are Multifocal Lenses focused for distance or near?

 It doesn’t work by changing focus from distance to near (like the autofocusing lens your eye had from birth till somewhere in your forties).
 It works by sharing focus for distance and near.
 With a natural, youthful autofocusing lens, or with a monofocal IOL, you could ask, “Is this lens focused for distance or near?”
 And you’d be able to get a straight answer.
 With a multifocal IOL, if you ask, “Is this lens focused for distance or near?” the answer will be, “Yes.”

 This used to be (in the 90s) a somewhat blunt, ham-handed solution because the light coming into the eye was split into distance and near in an extreme way.
 The result?
 Big ol’ halos and a lack of sharpness to the vision whenever it was even mildly dim (dusk, dawn, indoors… lots of places).
-Nowadays, multifocal IOLs are much more advanced.
+Nowadays, multifocal lenses are much more advanced.
 But “advanced” is a generic, brochure buzzword kind of adjective, so what does that actually mean?

 Modern Multifocal Technology